mark-hahn/git-diff-popup/README.md

 **Live-Archive Advantages:**

 - It supports many more versions than Git
 - It has more flexible selections with GDP than Git.
-You can select any set of lines, not just difference chunks.
+You can select any set of lines, not just difference hunks.
 - It has navigation arrows to travel through time.